-There seems to be a rise in dishes that can be adapted for vegetarians and for those that are on a gluten free diet available which is great.
+They have more dishes that can be adapted for vegetarians and for those that are on a gluten free diet available which is great.
 The menu is varied although not large so as to allow for them to be made to a high standard.
-It is of course better to be good at a few dishes than mediocre at a larger range don’t you think?
+It is, of course, better to be good at a few dishes than mediocre at a larger range don’t you think?
 I also find when menus are too varied I struggle as I can be very indecisive.

-I have to say we were really impressed at the price and range of dishes and the quality of the dishes themselves.
+We were really impressed at the price, range and the quality of the dishes themselves.
 The service was good and we didn’t need to wait for long to place orders.
 Staff were helpful and knowledgeable about the new dishes too.
-This is nothing like the Cafe Rouge that I used to know and avoid, now if you say let’s go I’ll be there!
-In fact I was so impressed I visited again the following day for a late lunch with a friend as the menu starts from 12 noon and is available until closing.
+This is nothing like the Cafe Rouge that I used to know and avoid.
+Now if you say let’s go I’ll be there!
+I was so impressed I visited again the following day for a late lunch with a friend.
+The menu starts from 12 noon and is available until closing.
 Hubby is has already visited again and I have more friends that I know will love it too.
 I just need more hours in the day / week and a faster metabolism.

 Have you tried the New Cafe Rouge menu yet?